byandell/PlantSysGen/README.md

 output: html_document
 ---

 These pages contain my presentations and materials for the 2017 **Plant Breeding Network and Tools as a Driving Force for Better Economy Symposium**.
-I will have a 3-hour block of time, which I will divide into 3 50-minute segments with 10-minute breaks for open discussion.
+I will have a 3-4 hour block of time, which I  divide into multiple segments.
+Talk is at <http://www.stat.wisc.edu/~yandell/talk/PlantSysGen>.